 Portability of pre-compiled Linux binaries

-The HEASOFT pre-compiled Linux binaries were built under Scientific Linux 5, using the GCC 4.1.2 compilers, and many of the tasks link dynamically with - among other libraries - libgfortran.so.1, which may not be available on all platforms (having been replaced by libgfortran.so.3), or, if available, may not include the same set of symbols.
+The basic set of HEASOFT pre-compiled Linux binaries were built under Scientific Linux versions 5.11 (for the 32-bit binaries) and 7.2 (for the 64-bit binaries) using their default compilers (GCC 4.1.2 for 5.11, and GCC 4.8.5 for 7.2), and many of the tasks link dynamically with - among other libraries - libgfortran.so.1 (on 5.11) and libgfortran.so.3 (on 7.2), which may not be available on all platforms, or, if available, may not include the same set of symbols.
 This may lead to errors of the following nature when running ftools:

 error while loading shared libraries: libgfortran.so.1: cannot open shared object file: No such file or directory or undefined symbol: _gfortran_internal_mallocTo rectify this problem, we have created patches for our Linux binaries containing the libgfortran.so.1 our binaries require.